MillionConcepts/lhorizon/readme.md

   * handling for Horizons API changes
   * compatibility fixes for Python 3.12 and other library releases
   * updated test data for parity with newly-released ephemerides
+* 2023-02-26: 1.1.4 release.
+  * changed some default quantities and updated data accordingly
+  * handled a variety of edge cases related to timespans and column name formatting
+  * Exceptions raised in response to parsing failures now attempt to include any relevant failure message from the API response
+  * query options can now be passed as varkwargs to the `LHorizon` constructor
+  * `lhorizon.constants.HORIZONS_QUANTITY_NAMES` provides a quick reference
+  to Horizons quantity codes

 ## cautions / known issues